Pub crawl: Australia

 In Adelaide, a pub crawl is run annually by The Adelaide University Engineering Society (AUES).
 The event attracts students from all over South Australia to as many as 34 local pubs and clubs.
 In 2015 the event had 6,000 participants while 2014 and 2013 both had 5,000 participants.

 In Brisbane, the Mining and Metallurgy Association (MAMA) at the University of Queensland have been awarded the Brisbane City Council (BCC) and University of Queensland Union (UQU) Award for Social Activities of the Year due to their well-known Pub Crawl.

 A pub crawl held annually in Maryborough, Queensland, Australia, attracted 4,718 participants on 14 June 2009.
+Since the early 1990s disability advocate Des Ryan OAM has organised an annual Accessible Pub Crawl in Rockhampton during which groups of up to 40 people travel by bus from venue to venue.
+After visiting each pub questionnaires are filled out rating positives and negatives in terms of accessibility and information is later given to hotel management and shared in the media.

 Ireland

 A pub crawl in December is called the "12 pubs of Christmas" in which participants try to drink one drink in 12 pubs while wearing Christmas clothes.

 Japan

 In Japan, pub crawls are called hashigozake (はしご酒, literally "Ladder Alcohol") and are a part of the night-life.
 Events of organized pub crawls are also common in the country.